PaulModaley/guitarstore/README.md

 --------------- | -------------------------------- | ---------------
 Media | All media assets are displayed properly, have no pixelation or stretched images and are responsive on all devices. | PASS
-Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Weight selector | Check the weight selector functionality by selecting each option.
-Add each option to the basket to confirm the correct weight is selected. | PASS
-Quantity Selector | Check the quantity selector functionality by selecting minus and plus buttons where applicable.
+Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Quantity Selector | Check the quantity selector functionality by selecting minus and plus buttons where applicable.
 Adding a product to the basket to confirm the correct quantity selected is correct. | PASS
 Edit Button (SuperUser only) | Check the edit button is only accessible if the user is logged in as a SuperUser. | PASS Delete Button (SuperUser only) | Check the delete button is only accessible if the user is logged in as a SuperUser. | PASS